Anniston Army Depot

-Anniston Army Depot (ANAD) is a major United States Army facility for the production and repair of ground combat vehicles, overhaul of Small Arms Weapon Systems and the storage of chemical weapons, a.k.a. the Anniston Chemical Activity.
+Anniston Army Depot (ANAD) is a major United States Army facility for the production and repair of ground combat vehicles and the overhaul of Small Arms Weapon Systems.
+It was previously used for the storage of chemical weapons, at Anniston Chemical Activity.
 The depot is located in Bynum, Alabama.

 The Department of the Army established the site in 1940, buying 10,640 acres in Calhoun County, where Anniston is the county seat.
 The site was originally a munitions storage facility, and, later, a disposal facility.

 ANAD was placed on the Superfund National Priorities List in 1990 because of soil and groundwater contamination with antimony, chromium, lead, thallium and trichloroethylene.

 Geography

 The depot is located in Calhoun County, Alabama, 10 mile west of Anniston.
 It covers 25 sqmi of land, or 15,200 acres.
 Its northern side is the Pelham Range portion of Fort McClellan.
 The central and northern portions of the depot span over 13,000 acres and serve as an ammunition storage area.
 The southern side of the depot is the Southeastern Industrial Area (SIA), a 600 acre industrial operations area with more than 50 buildings and a vehicle test track.